 Understanding DiDi Global's Unusual Options Activity

-On Friday, shares of DiDi Global (NYSE:DIDI) saw unusual options activity.
-After the option alert, the stock price moved down to $8.19.
+DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Monday.
+The stock price moved up to $8.18 following the option alert.

 - Sentiment: BEARISH